udhay86kumar/Fake-News-Detection/README.md

 <h1 align="center">Fake News Detection using LSTM in Flask</h1>
 <p align=center>
 </p>
-## Fake News Detection using LSTM in Flask

 This project implements a web application for fake news detection using LSTM (Long Short-Term Memory) neural networks.
 The application is built using the Flask framework, allowing users to input news articles and get predictions on whether they are fake or real.